nicholasRenninger/AStar_and_PRM_Planning_Analysis/README.md

 To run the code:

-* Activate the `conda` environment you just created in the "Dependencies" section: `$(REPO_DIR_LOCATION) $ conda activate motionPlanning1`
+* Activate the `conda` environment you just created in the "Dependencies" section:
+`$(REPO_DIR_LOCATION) $ conda activate motionPlanning1`

-* Run the main python module to run both the bug algorithms and kinematics codes: `$(REPO_DIR_LOCATION) $ python main.py`
+* Run the main python module to run both the bug algorithms and kinematics codes:
+`$(REPO_DIR_LOCATION) $ python main.py`

 ### Configuring the Code

 **Bug Algorithm Configuration**
-To change the scenarios for the bug algorithm code, simply modify one of the `$(REPO_DIR_LOCATION)/config/scenarioX.yaml` files to create a new set of obstacles, or to change the location of the start points.
+To change the scenarios for the bug algorithm code, simply modify one of the `$(REPO_DIR_LOCATION)/config/scenarioX.yaml` files to create a new set of obstacles, or to change the location of the start / goal points.

 ---